 An all-in-one customer success (CS) tool sees customer onboarding as just one piece of managing the customer relationship.

-All-in-one tools function as a CRM for CS teams, providing various tools and features to oversee the relationship both before and after the customer buys.
+All-in-one tools function as a CRM for CS teams, providing a variety of tools and features to oversee the relationship both before and after the customer buys.
 While an all-in-one tool can help large CS organizations reduce their tech stack, these tools typically sacrifice depth and functionality during the onboarding process.

 Alternatively, you could consider a point solution that’s purpose-built for customer onboarding.
 Its entire function is to help new users see the value of your product, so it often has special features and functions that strengthen that process—rather than trying to be a tool that does everything.